ajbogh/PM.js/README.md

 Inspiration
 -----------

-You may have heard about easyXDM by now, if you've been googling for an answer to postMessage or cross-domain communication.
+You may have heard about easyXDM by now if you've been googling for an answer to postMessage or cross-domain communication.

 I developed this solution as a way to memorialize the knowledge that I gained as the lead developer of Disney's